Hiwassee College

-Hiwassee College was a private liberal arts college in Madisonville, Tennessee.
+Hiwassee College was a private college in Madisonville, Tennessee.
 Founded in 1849, the college offered associate degrees as well as bachelor's degrees.
 The majority of its associate degree graduates went on to complete bachelor's degrees elsewhere.
-The college closed on May 10, 2019 due to financial issues.
+The college closed on May 10, 2019, due to financial issues.

 History

 Hiwassee College's predecessor, an all-boys school, Tullagalla Academy, was founded in 1826.
 Its original home was 5 miles away from the present campus.
 In 1845, after enrollment had grown too large for its location, the school moved to the Methodist Bat Creek Campground.
 After the departure of the academy's director in 1848, five Methodists came together to reorganize the school as a college in the same location.
 Hiwassee College was officially organized in 1849, making it the oldest private two-year college in Tennessee until its closure in 2019.
 Despite its Methodist roots, the college's first president was Presbyterian Robert E. Doak.
 The college's first valedictorian was David M. Key, the future United States Postmaster General and U.S. Senator from Tennessee.

 In 1854, John Hamilton Brunner became the second president of Hiwassee College.
 Brunner made the decision to close the college from 1861 to 1865 during the Civil War.
 In 1870, Francis Grace became president of the college; however, Brunner returned in 1872 and remained president until 1883.